 Baileys Irish cream is a cream liqueur with a base of 50% cream and about 40% Irish Whiskey.
 The remaining 10% are sugar and flavorings like vanilla, chocolate, and coffee.
 The exact composition is a big secret, of course. - No wonder with so many copycats trying to get a piece of the cake.

 For a 750ml bottle, you usually have to pay between $30 and $40.
-It has an alcohol content of 17% and 140 calories per 1.5 oz (45ml) serving and a light beige or taupe color.
-There is even a color code named after Baileys - #E4C7A3.
+It has an alcohol content of 17%, 140 calories per 1.5 oz (45ml) serving, and a light beige or taupe color.
+There is even a color code-named after Baileys - #E4C7A3.

 The taste of Baileys is rich, creamy, and slightly boozy, and you definitely get some chocolate, cinnamon, and vanilla flavors.
-On sipping it neat, you get a hint of Irish Whiskey, which gets more intense in the aftertaste.
+When sipping it neat or on the rocks, you get a subtle but notable taste of Irish whiskey, which gets more intense in the aftertaste.

 The texture and the consistency are smooth and silky, comparable to a hot chocolate made with whole milk.

-Unopened, Baileys will last for decades, despite the dairy components in it.
-And also, once opened, it can last for years - you usually don't even need to keep it in the fridge.
+Sealed, Baileys will last for decades, despite the dairy components in it.
+Even opened, it can last for years - you usually don't need to keep it in the fridge.

 A moderately cool (room temperature works), dark, and dry place out of the sun is absolutely sufficient to keep it for many months.
 The alcohol content is high enough to preserve the cream liqueur.

 However, I recommend storing it in the fridge.
-First and foremost, Baileys tastes a lot better when it's cold, but then, you're also on the safe side if you keep an opened bottle for longer than a year.
+Mainly because Baileys tastes a lot better chilled, but then, you're also on the safe side if you keep an opened bottle for longer than a year.